 He was right.

 A beauty contest judge tasked with finding the sexiest fan of Millwall FC was given his marching orders after suggesting a large percentage of the contestants were tattoed "munters", the Daily Mail reports.
 London-based technician Joe Amphlett made the unfortunate remarks during an interview on Talksport radio.
-Specifically, he …
+Specifically, …

 He was right.